 McGurk said the United States is urging Iraqi leaders to develop a security, political and economic strategy to isolate extremists, and is supporting Iraq's military with equipment and training as they try to battle al-Qaida.

 "Direct use of U.S. military force in Iraq is virtually unthinkable at this point.
 We've withdrawn from Iraq, and we aren't going back.
-Although we no longer have boots on the ground, however, the U.S. does maintain a stake in Iraq's security, and I believe we should continue to provide appropriate assistance to the Iraqi military in their fight against ISIS," said Engel.
+Although we no longer have boots on the ground, however, the U.S. does maintain a stake in Iraq's security, and I believe we should continue to provide appropriate assistance to the Iraqi military in their fight against ISIS."

 Engel discussed the situation in Iraq's western Anbar province, where last month militants took control of Ramadi and Fallujah.
 He said the military alone cannot resolve the situation, and that the government must enlist moderate Sunnis to help counter al-Qaida.